Life at Scoro July 7, 2025 7 MIN READ

 2. Today, you’re responsible for the entire Engineering Department.
 How big is it, and how is the work organized?

-The teams own different areas:
+The Software Development teams are organized around different focus areas:

 • Ecosystem (dealing with everything around the Core Product such as integrations, API, automation, etc.)